tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

 ## Authorization
 Only the account owner or a caller having share level SAS with write and delete authorization may call this operation.

+## Remarks

-## Making the SSDL format portable across domain and non-domain joined machines
+To make the SSDL format portable across domain and non-domain joined machines, the caller can use the ConvertSecurityDescriptorToStringSecurityDescriptor() Windows function to get the base SDDL string for the security descriptor and then replace the SDDL notation mentioned in the below table with their SID values.

 | Name | SDDL notation | SID value | Description |
 |------|---------------|-----------|-------------|
 | Local Administrator | LA | S-1-5-21domain-500 | A user account for the system administrator.
 By default, it is the only user account that is given full control over the system. |